Gamora: Graph Learning based Symbolic Reasoning for Large-Scale Boolean Networks: Abstract

 \section{Abstract}

 Reasoning high-level abstractions from bit-blasted Boolean networks (BNs) such as gate-level netlists can significantly benefit functional verification, logic minimization, datapath synthesis, malicious logic identification, etc. Mostly, conventional reasoning approaches leverage structural hashing and functional propagation, suffering from limited scalability and inefficient usage of modern computing power.
 In response, we propose a novel symbolic reasoning framework exploiting graph neural networks (GNNs) and GPU acceleration to reason high-level functional blocks from gate-level netlists, namely \textsc{Gamora}, which offers {\bf high reasoning performance} w.r.t exact reasoning algorithms, strong {\bf scalability} to BNs with over 33 million nodes, and {\bf generalization capability} from simple to complex designs.
 To further demonstrate the capability of \textsc{Gamora}, we also evaluate its reasoning performance after various technology mapping options, since technology-dependent optimizations are known to make functional reasoning much more challenging.
-Experimental results show that (1) \textsc{Gamora} reaches almost 100\% and over 97\% reasoning accuracy for carry-save-array (CSA) and Booth-encoded multipliers, respectively, with up to \textbf{six orders of magnitude speedups} compared to the state-of-the-art implementation in the ABC framework; (2) \textsc{Gamora} maintains high reasoning accuracy ($>$92\%) in finding functional modules after complex technology mapping, upon which we comprehensively analyze the impacts on \textsc{Gamora} reasoning from technology mapping\footnote{This work will appear at 60th Design Automation Conference (DAC'23)}.
+Experimental results show that (1) \textsc{Gamora} reaches almost 100\% and over 97\% reasoning accuracy for carry-save-array (CSA) and Booth-encoded multipliers, respectively, with up to six orders of magnitude speedups compared to the state-of-the-art implementation in the ABC framework; (2) \textsc{Gamora} maintains high reasoning accuracy ($>$92\%) in finding functional modules after complex technology mapping, and we comprehensively analyze the impacts on \textsc{Gamora} reasoning from technology mapping. \textsc{Gamora} is available at \url{https://github.com/Yu-Utah/Gamora}.